Azure/gpt-rag-agentic/README.md

 ### Cloud Deployment

+There are two main options for deploying the orchestrator to the cloud:

-**Option 1: Deploy the orchestrator to the cloud using the Azure Developer CLI**
+#### **Option 1: Deploy using the Azure Developer CLI (Recommended)**
+If you have previously provisioned GPT-RAG components using `azd provision`, this is the best approach, as it ensures deployment consistency with the existing infrastructure.

 ```bash
 azd auth login